-Israel's Groundhog Day: Hold Elections.
+Israel's 'Groundhog Day': Hold Elections.
 Call Another Vote.
 Repeat

-After two failed tries, Israeli Prime Minister Benjamin Netanyahu is campaigning aggressively to win another term on Monday.
-It'll be the country's unprecedented third election in less than a year.
+After two failed tries, Israeli Prime Minister Benjamin Netanyahu is hoping to win another term on Monday in the country's unprecedented third election in less than a year.

-Netanyahu is Israel's longest-serving prime minister ever, in office for more than a decade.
+Netanyahu is Israel's longest-serving prime minister, in office for more than a decade.
 He has led the country as it turned politically further to the right during a period of economic growth.
-He hardened Israel's policies toward the Palestinians and became a leading ally of President Trump, who has sweetened Netanyahu's reelection campaign with diplomatic gestures and Oval Office photo ops.
+He hardened Israel's policies toward Palestinians and became a leading ally of President Trump, who has sweetened Netanyahu's reelection campaign with diplomatic gestures and Oval Office photo ops.
 Now Netanyahu is fighting to hang on under a cloud of corruption charges.

-To solidify his grip on power, Netanyahu called April elections, in which he failed to win enough support in parliament to form a new government.
+To solidify his grip on power, Netanyahu called April elections in which he failed to win enough support in parliament to form a new government.
 So he orchestrated a repeat vote — a stunning blitz to block the centrist candidate, retired Gen. Benny Gantz, from taking his job.

 In the second elections, neither Netanyahu's Likud party nor Gantz's Blue and White coalition had enough votes to form a government, and they couldn't agree on a power-sharing deal.
 Now Israelis are being dragged into a third exasperating round of elections.